What Is Performance Psychology?

 3. Responsibility

-In their professional and scientific activities, psychologists must act in a trustworthy, reputable, and accountable manner towards clients and the community.
-They shall avoid doing harm to clients and research participants and act to prevent harm caused by others.
-Psychologists shall co-operate with colleagues and other professionals to ensure the best service to clients and act positively to resolve ethical dilemmas.
+In their professional and scientific activities, psychologists must act trustworthy, reputable, and accountable towards clients and the community.
+They shall avoid harming clients and research participants and act to prevent harm caused by others.
+Psychologists shall cooperate with colleagues and other professionals to ensure the best service to clients and act positively to resolve ethical dilemmas.
 They shall ensure that those whom they supervise act ethically.
-In research with animals, they shall take care to treat the animals humanely.
+In research with animals, they shall treat the animals humanely.

 4. Integrity

-Psychologists require one another to be honest and accurate about their qualifications, the effectiveness of the services they offer, and their research findings.
+Psychologists require one another to be honest and accurate about their qualifications, the effectiveness of their services, and their research findings.
 They shall take steps to manage personal stress and maintain their own mental health.
-They shall treat others in a fair, open and straightforward manner, honour professional commitments, and act to clarify any confusion about their role or responsibilities.
+They shall treat others fairly, openly and straightforwardly, honour professional commitments, and act to clarify any confusion about their role or responsibilities.
 Where possible, they shall avoid the use of deception with research participants.
 They shall not use the professional relationship to exploit clients, sexually or otherwise, and they shall deal actively with conflicts of interest.
 They shall take action against harmful or unethical behaviour in colleagues or members of other professions.

 Situations are not always black and white for the performance psychologist.
-Therefore, the support of colleagues and professional bodies in ethical matters is of vital importance both to the performance psychologist in the execution of their work and the performer client.
+Therefore, the support of colleagues and professional bodies in ethical matters is vital to the performance psychologist in executing their work and the performer's client.
 Deciding on a course of action and interventions, where applicable, is not a one-size-fits-all.
 Each situation requires skills of a particular nature that may only come with life and field-specific experience.

 The Role of The Performance Psychologist